gavinsimpson/gratia/README.md

 # isaac

-Isaac provides ggplot-based graphics and useful functions for GAMs fitted using the mgcv package
+The isaac package for R provides ggplot-based graphics and useful functions for GAMs fitted using the mgcv package